Follow Us on

 Sponsored by the Town of Danville.
 The program provides a range of activities from meals out at local restaurants, bowling, trips to the theater, basketball, and baseball games for people with disabilities ages 15 and up.
 These activities are on Friday nights and Saturdays.
 For a detailed schedule and registration form, go to the Town of Danville Parks & Recreation Activity Guide.

 Special Olympics offers numerous sports programs throughout the year, free of charge to athletes.
 In order to participate, the athlete must have a current application/medical form on file with Special Olympics.
 The application form is valid for three years.
-If you would like to register your child, contact Robert at email@example.com at the Special Olympics office.
-He can send you an application and/or let you know if your child's application is current.
+If you would like to register your child or find out if your application is still on file, email email@example.com or call (925) 944-8801.

 Special Olympics Sports – San Ramon Parks and Community Services Registration